top of page

 A huge turning point came when I lost my mum.
 Amid the sadness, I had the chance to build a little studio in my garden – now the heart of my creative life.
 It’s filled with colour, energy (and dogs) and it’s where I now spend my days painting, designing and preparing for workshops.

-My art continues to evolve as I explore different styles and subjects – from coastal scenes to wildflowers and woodland hares.
-I also run relaxed, beginner-friendly art workshops for those wanting to reconnect with their own creativity.
-It’s such a joy to share the process with others.
+Alongside my artwork, I run relaxed, beginner-friendly art workshops for those wanting to reconnect with their own creativity.
+It’s such a joy to share the process with others and create welcoming spaces where people can slow down and make something with their hands.

 I regularly take part in exhibitions and events across Suffolk – so keep an eye out, or pop by and say hello.